 How do you choose the right the right one?

 Not all steel baths are created equal.
 For example, the thickness of the steel is very important.
-Some cheaper varieties of steel tubs, fashioned with thinner steel, are quite easy to chip and hard to mend, so you are better off with one of our thicker, higher end models.
+Some cheaper varieties of steel tubs, fashioned with thinner steel, are quite easy to chip and hard to mend, so you are better off with one of our thicker, higher-end models.
 There are several other practical considerations as well, most notably the size of your space.
 And of course, there are matters of taste and aesthetics, like shape and colour.
-A bathtub is not just a functional item; it is also a statement of style.

 Shopping for a bathtub may seem simple on the surface, but with such a cornucopia of choices available it can quickly become overwhelming.
-Not to worry: our team of experts at QS Supplies can simplify the entire process for you and even make it fun.
-We are available to help you choose the right steel bath for your needs (as well as all accessories); to ensure that everything is delivered and installed on a timely basis; and to make sure that you are 100 percent satisfied with your purchase.
+Our team of experts at QS Supplies can simplify the entire process for you and even make it fun.
+We are available to help you choose the right steel bath for your needs to ensure that everything is delivered and installed on a timely basis; and to make sure that you are 100 percent satisfied with your purchase.

 Which Brands to Select?